dailystory/docs/articles/acquisition/web-forms/index.md

 > Provided by Google, reCAPTCHA is a free service that protects your website from spam and abuse by adding a simple test to your web or mobile experience.

-The screen shot below show an example form that includes reCAPTCHA:
+The screen shot below shows an example form that includes reCAPTCHA:

 ![Web Form with reCAPTCHA](/articles/acquisition/web-forms/webforms-04.png "Web Form with reCAPTCHA")